 This research aimed to contribute to the ongoing debate surrounding these developments by exploring how the benefits and risks associated with the Assisted Places Scheme continue to play out in the lives of its intended beneficiaries.
 The research built on our ongoing investigations of the Scheme and of the complex relationship between school type, mode of sponsorship and subsequent educational and occupational trajectories.
 These have been based on a cohort of young men and women who were deemed to be ‘destined for success’ at the start of their secondary education.
 The sub-sample of Assisted Place holders in the cohort were initially interviewed in the 1980s (Edwards et al., 1989) and followed up at three subsequent points in 1994-8, 2003-4 and 2008 (Power et al., 2003; Power et al., 2006a & 2006b and Power et al 2009).

 Aims and objectives

-The broad aim of the research is to explore the long-term impact of the Assisted Places Scheme on beneficiaries’ occupational and social prospects and on their aspirations for their children’s education.
+The broad aim of the research was to explore the long-term impact of the Assisted Places Scheme on beneficiaries’ occupational and social prospects and on their aspirations for their children’s education.

-More specific objectives of this project are to:
+More specific objectives of this project were to: